Aquafina-water-bottle/jp-mining-note/README.md

    * Test the pitch accent in the same card or with different cards
    * Or don't test it at all!
 * Optional hint (front-side)
-* Various quality of life features:
+* Various quality of life features, including but not limited to:
+    * Customizable keyboard shortcuts for almost everything
     * Collapsible fields to hide non-crucial info (back-side)
     * Displays furigana (on mouse hover), frequency list information, and word pitch accent info
     * Click on any image to zoom in (in a similar style to Discord)
+    * Error and warning messages for when things don't go as planned (info circle)

 # Limitations
 * No support for mobile.
 (Currently working on basic Ankidroid support!)
-* Stylization is for my personal anki theme (default dark mode) and screen resolution (1920x1080).
-  This will likely not have good HiDPI support.
+* No support for Anki light theme.
+(Support for light theme is planned for the future.)
+* No easy way to scale the card within the card itself.

 # Setup & Usage
 See the [wiki](https://github.com/Aquafina-water-bottle/jp-mining-note/wiki).